Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

     step-by-step
     - Troubleshoot common HPC and scheduling errors by inspecting task logs and interpretting exit codes and error messages
+    - Know how to find and specify system-dependent HPC values such as queues
     - Recall how Nextflow interacts with HPC components
-    - Recall how executors queues, and work directories control task execution on HPC

 We start with running things on a single sample.
 Then, optimise and configure the pipeline with a single sample so that you can conserve SUs as you benchmark.